minormending/protobuf2arr/README.md

 }
 ```

-However, when we serialize the protobuf message to an array `serialize(task_queue)`, we get the following:
+However, when we serialize the protobuf message to an array `serialize_msg2arr(task_queue)`, we get the following:
 ```
 [78, 'redis:thread:tasks', [[1, 'cleanup:1', '2022-04-01'], [2, 'cleanup:2', '2022-04-01']]]
 ```